 If we were to produce a manual to navigate the social world, how would we depict the complexity of our interactions, step-by-step?
-What instructions would we write to explain social cues and body language?
+What instructions would we write to translate what we communicate with our body language?

 Just as we have experience dealing with machines, we also have experience dealing with humans.
 Yet, humans—highly complex in their structure and operation—do not have manuals that explain how to troubleshoot in case of a conflict or unexpected situation.
 Instead, we come up with different ways of letting others know how we feel without the use of words.
 We rely then, on social cues; body language, facial expressions, and the tone of our voice.
 In this context, translating social cues is a complex process that gets even more difficult when there is an underlying message that is not overtly communicated.

 If we were to produce a manual for the social world, how could we summarize the complexity of our social interactions on a step-by-step basis?
 Would we solve our problems better?
-Furthermore, how would we translate body language and gestures when these are highly influenced by culture?
+How would we translate body language and gestures, when these are highly influenced by culture?